KDE/kde-builder/doc/chapter_05/cmdline.md

 itself, if you have given it a name.

-In the specific case of module sets based against the [KDE project database](#kde-projects-module-sets), kdesrc-build will expand module name components to determine the exact module you want.
+In the specific case of module sets based against the [KDE project database](#kde-projects-module-sets), kde-builder will expand module name components to determine the exact module you want.
 For example, kdesrc-build's KDE project entry locates the project in `extragear/utils/kdesrc-build`.
 You could specify any of the following